opajanvv/homelab/ssh-setup.md

 ssh -J server homeassistant.local
 ```

-**Key Management:** Your laptop's SSH public key only needs to be on the jump box (server).
-The jump box's SSH key is deployed to all target machines via foundation automation.
-No agent forwarding (`-A`) is needed—the jump box authenticates to targets using its own key.
+**Key Management:** Foundation automation automatically adds your laptop SSH keys (`laptop1.pub` and `laptop2.pub`) to the `authorized_keys` file on all containers and VMs.
+Your laptop keys are also on the jump box for direct access.
+When using ProxyJump (`ssh -J server container`), your laptop's key authenticates directly to the target machine since the keys are already deployed—no additional flags needed.

 **Security Benefit:** By requiring explicit ProxyJump in commands, the jump box pattern is not stored in SSH config files.
 If your workstation is compromised, an attacker would need to know about the jump box pattern rather than discovering it automatically.